 “The guard tower had a heavy duty machine gun.
 Of course no one was standing directly behind it but it looked in.
 Later as an adult I learned another reason they locked us up was for our protection.
 If somebody’s going to hurt us, shouldn’t it be pointing out?”

 As a longtime docent at the Japanese American National Museum in Los Angeles, James Tanaka is a wealth of knowledge.
-He knows government documents, dates and WWII particulars by heart, and he carries a binder full of sheet protectors filled with his family’s documents and other kinds of obscure paperwork from WWII that would fascinate any visitor to the museum.
-His family’s travels from Minidoka to a farm labor camp in Twin Falls, Idaho is featured in Uprooted, a photo and oral history exhibit about the Japanese American laborers who grew the vital war staple, sugar beets.
+He knows government documents, dates and WWII particulars by heart, and he carries a binder full of sheet protectors filled with his family’s documents and obscure paperwork from WWII that would fascinate any visitor to the museum.
+His family’s travels from Minidoka to a farm labor camp in Twin Falls, Idaho is featured in Uprooted, a photo and oral history exhibit about the Japanese American laborers who grew a vital war staple: sugar beets.

 A crop that could be turned into munitions and synthetic rubber, sugar beet production rose exponentially after war with Japan escalated in the Philippines.
 As the Japanese army overtook Southeast Asia, they also took 90% of the sugar supply.
 Quota limits in the U.S. were lifted for sugar beet production and suddenly, cheap Japanese American labor was desperately needed in areas where they were already being held.

 James’ story is from the perspective of a child – he was only eight when his family was sent to Minidoka.
 But his depth of familiarity now with the larger history is driven by a mix of pure curiosity and perhaps a need to know why – and how – the U.S. government pulled this off.
 “I’m not a historian.
 I’m not a professional digger, I’m an amateur digger, and these government documents are there.”

 His tenacity is proof that passion and persistence will take you far in what you want to find.

 What was your childhood like before the war?